corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 ## Don't Accept Unbounded Input

-Protect Against DOS with Resource Limits.
+Protect Against Denial-of-Service Attacks with Resource Limits.
 These happen when you accept unbounded input, e.g. a huge request body which might not fit into memory.